Lamyne/YouTube-Creative-Commons-Testbed-Videos/README.md

 - All the modified video sequences are available in the link [3].

-- An objective evaluation of the modified video sequences is presented in the file "Objective-Study.xlsx"
+- An objective evaluation of the modified video sequences is presented in the file "Objective-Study.xlsx".
+In this evaluation, Peak Signal to Noise Ratio (PSNR) and Structural Similarity (SSIM) metrics were calculated.

 Links: